AmrAhmedA/AmrAhmedA/README.md

 ### Hi there I'm Amr
-I'm a Front-end developer & Graphic designer based in Egypt, I take design as hobby, coding as craft.
+I'm a Front-end developer based in Egypt, I take coding as craft.

 ## Let's talk